 Lavender Essential Oil

 Lavender Essential Oil is perhaps one of the gentlest of all essential oils, unlike most oils, which must be diluted before applying, Lavender Essential Oil can be applied 'neat' to the skin.
-Lavender Essential Oil has strong antiseptic and anti-fungal properties, this helps to reduce scarring and speeds healing of the skin.
+Lavender Essential Oil has been shown to reduce scarring and speeds healing of the skin.
 It is also a wonderful anti-inflammatory.
 When inflammation of the skin is reduced, there is less redness and blotchiness, allowing the complexion to be more evenly colored.
 One of Lavender Essential Oil's most important properties is its ability to act as a circulatory stimulant.
 When the circulatory system is enhanced by the use of this essential oil, the increase in blood flow means more nutrients are being delivered to the skin along with much needed oxygen to the cells.
 This is essential to healthier cells, and the rejuvenation of cells.

 Myrrh Essential Oil

 Myrrh Essential Oil is a valuable oil and one that has been treasured by almost every civilization for over 4,000 years.
 It helps support the skin's natural regenerative process and is beneficial for mature skin, sun damaged skin, skin with dry patches, and for areas of poor texture and tone.
 It supports skin healing and can be helpful for wounds, chapped and cracked skin, acne, and most other skin conditions.